 This one is SUPER important too.
 Let me tell you why.

 Google is the internet’s highest authority, so it helps to play by its rules.
 They want you to publish quality content.
-When you are consistent with creating content, Google rewards you for this behavior by crawling your site each week.
+When you consistently create content, Google rewards you for this behavior by crawling your site each week.
 Because of this extra attention from Google, you will begin to appear higher in Google searches.

 Pretty cool, right?

-But that’s not the only way to stay consistent through your blogging journey.
+But that’s not the only way to stay consistent throughout your blogging journey.
 You should also be building and interacting with your email list.

 Keep your email list subscribers warm by writing 1 email or newsletter each week.
 Set a schedule, so they know what day and what time you will be dropping in.
 This will help you work your way to their weekly routine.